milmoul/Derek-Back/README.md

     b.
 Setup the python environment

-    Create a vitual environment and activate it with:
+    Create a vitual environment and activate it with (still in the same terminal window as before):

         python3 -m venv venv
         source venv/bin/activate